How to Install MongoDB on Ubuntu 24.04 and 22.04

 Fix Unable to Locate Package mongodb-org on Ubuntu

 When APT cannot find mongodb-org, start by checking the source file you wrote earlier.
-It must match your Ubuntu codename exactly.
+It must match your Ubuntu codename and architecture exactly.

-On Ubuntu 22.04, the same line should use jammy instead of noble.
+On Ubuntu 22.04, the Suites: value should use jammy/mongodb-org/8.3 instead of noble/mongodb-org/8.3.
 If the file is wrong or missing, recreate it, run sudo apt update again, and recheck apt-cache policy mongodb-org.

 Fix MongoDB Public Key Errors on Ubuntu